DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/component-scheduling.md

 ### 2. Configure at the namespace level

-Allow Pods in the `insight-system` namespace to tolerate the `node.daocloud.io=insight-only` taint.
+Allow pods in the `insight-system` namespace to tolerate the `node.daocloud.io=insight-only` taint.

 1. Adjust the `apiserver` configuration file `/etc/kubernetes/manifests/kube-apiserver.yaml` to include `PodTolerationRestriction,PodNodeSelector`.
 See the following picture:

     ![insight-ns-toleration](../../image/insight-ns-toleration.png)